MikeWangHL/week2-data-AI-ML-mikewang/README.md

 | Age | 0.075 |
 | Fare | 0.061 |

+These results indicate that passenger sex was by far the strongest predictor of survival, followed by passenger class.
+Age and fare contributed to the model's decisions to a lesser extent, while the number of parents or children aboard had little influence on prediction outcomes.

 The model found that female passengers, younger passengers, and those travelling in higher classes generally had a greater chance of survival.

 ## What I Learned